 Marie and her colleagues at Sustainable Timber Tasmania, the state forest manager, have used these learnings to develop and operationalise the Landscape Context Planning System—a new, novel way of implementing a biodiversity landscape approach.

 The system uses GIS technology to enable routine reporting on the environmental and socio-ecological attributes of the landscape at multiple spatial scales, including monitoring land tenure, forest heterogeneity, forest maturity, habitat fragmentation, forest connectivity, and the cumulative effect of past, present and future harvest operations on biodiversity values.

 “Ongoing research at Warra will be used to help monitor the effectiveness of current management and any adopted strategies on biodiversity and forest health.

 This includes current projects that utilise research infrastructure and new technologies provided by TERN and site partners, the University of Tasmania, such as bird monitoring using bioacoustic technology, habitat mapping using airborne and spaceborne LiDAR data, and monitoring carbon-fluxes in relation to the forests’ eco-physiological response to weather.”

 Marie also says that the Landscape Context Planning System has the capacity to adapt to the latest data and monitoring at the TERN site, such that forest management can keep up with new information, unexpected perturbations, and emerging ecological trends.

-  Marie’s work in forest conservation is a fantastic example of how on-the-ground data collection by TERN’s research infrastructure and facilitation of landmark science research is directly transferrable into sustainable management outcomes.
-TERN looks forward to furthering our support of Sustainable Timber Tasmania’s work and all our other industry partners who rely on the data and research from TERN.
+Marie’s work in forest conservation is a fantastic example of how on-the-ground data collection by TERN’s research resources and facilitation of landmark science research is directly transferrable into sustainable management outcomes.
+TERN looks forward to furthering our support of Sustainable Timber Tasmania’s work and all our other industry partners who rely on the research repository data from TERN.